 What is EPPO Global Database?EPPO Global Database is maintained by the Secretariat of the European and Mediterranean Plant Protection Organization (EPPO).
 This database is still under development but its ultimate goal is to include all pest-specific information that has been produced or collected by EPPO.

 - detailed information for more than 1600 pest species that are of regulatory interest (EPPO and EU listed pests, as well as pests regulated in other parts of the world).
 For each pest: geographical distribution (with a world map), host plants and categorization (quarantine status) are given.
-A large part of the functionalities of PQR (EPPO database on quarantine pests) has already been transferred to EPPO Global Database.
+All functionalities of PQR (EPPO database on quarantine pests) have been transferred to EPPO Global Database.

 - EPPO datasheets

 - more than 3400 pictures of pests (including invasive alien plants).

 - articles of the EPPO Reporting Service (since 1991).

 EPPO (2016) EPPO Global Database (available online). https://gd.eppo.int